changw1006/ual-cci-term1-coding1/README.md

 this.TAU is the distance between each "branch" of the fireworks, and this.GOLDEN is the rate of color change.

 In Scene.prototype, I designed the position of the dynamic pattern on the canvas.
 After calculation, I placed the pattern in the middle of the canvas.

+The part of the requestAnimationFrame function is the focus.

+I set count, angle, and amp variables respectively.
+Use Math.sin() to calculate the rotation angle of the tick.
+Use Math.cos() to calculate the size, distance and speed of each firework bloom.
+The variables x and y are also calculated using Math.sin() and Math.cos() respectively.

+The variables radius, scale, hue, saturation, lightness, and alpha have also been calculated to my satisfaction.
+Next are some adjustments to the firework style.